httpoz/roles/docs/roles/assigning-roles.md

-Assigning / attaching roles has 2 very simple use cases - on creating a user (in seed file or controller) and attaching a role to an existing user.
+Assigning roles has 2 very simple use cases - when you are creating a user or when attaching a role to an existing user ([explained here](/roles/managing-roles)).

 ### On creating a user
 Assuming you are on a fresh install of Laravel, you would need to create a users table seeder.
 If you are creating users dynamically in a controller, then you do not need to create a seeder file.